Vietnam.vn - Nền tảng quảng bá Việt Nam

 Spread stories about culture and homeland

-Overcoming adversity - Photo 3.
+overcoming adversity - Photo 3.

-Photo collections created by Tan on social media platforms - Photo: NHAT TAN
+Photo collections created by Tan on social networking platforms - Photo: NHAT TAN

-In 2023, Tan created the fanpage "A Walk in Lap Vo" - a place to share simple images of the communes of his hometown Lap Vo district (old).
+In 2023, Tan created the fanpage "A walk in Lap Vo" - a place to share simple images of the communes of his hometown Lap Vo district (old).
 The page currently has more than 7,100 followers, becoming a spiritual support for many people far from home.

 In addition to his personal fanpage, Tan's Instagram account with more than 7,200 followers is also where he keeps hundreds of photos of his trips - a very special form of "visual diary".

-LE LAM NHAT TAN: "I just hope that these images will help people see how beautiful my hometown is - not because of the fancy camera or high technology, but because of the sincerity and affection put into each frame."
+LE LAM NHAT TAN: "I just hope that those images will help people see how beautiful my hometown is - not because of the fancy camera or high technology, but because of the sincerity and affection put into each frame."

-With trembling hands but a steady heart, Le Lam Nhat Tan is showing every day that passion, if big and true enough, will always find a way - even in the most difficult circumstances.
+With trembling hands but a steady heart, Le Lam Nhat Tan is showing every day that passion, if big and real enough, will always find a way - even in the most difficult circumstances.

 Source: https://tuoitre.vn/chang-trai-dong-thap-vuot-len-nghich-canh-de-ke-chuyen-bang-anh-20250731121912847.htm